Great Barr: Geography

 Great Barr includes much of the B42, B43 and B44 postcode areas.
+Though a very small part of the B20 district may cover part of Hamstead.

 Namesakes

 Barr Limestone is a type of rock first identified in Great Barr.
 The specific name of the fossil trilobite species Bumastus barriensis, roughly meaning "of Barr", comes from its common name among collectors, the "Barr trilobite", referring to its plentiful occurrence in these formations, at Great Barr.

 Places of interest

 Bishop Asbury Cottage (incorrectly named as "Bishop Ashbury's Cottage" on Ordnance Survey maps), was where Francis Asbury, the first American Methodist Bishop, was raised.
 It is owned by Sandwell Council and is Grade II listed.
 It is open by appointment for group visits, and opens occasionally to the general public.

 Great Barr Hall is a Grade II* listed building, and due its current state of disrepair is not open to the public.
 St. Margaret's Church stands nearby.